 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-- MindPapers, Maintained by David Chalmers (Philosophy, Australian National University).
+- MindPapers, maintained by David Chalmers and David Bourget (New York University).

 Many thanks to David Chalmers and to Bill Fish for valuable detailed comments and suggestions on drafts of this entry.